BozhidarN7/CustomForm/README.md

-Custom form with server-side and client-side validation
+Register form with server-side and client-side validation